-And there it was! – a Vango Icarus 500 complete with awning.
+And there it was! – a Vango Odyssey Family Tunnel Tent, Epsom Green 500, complete with awning.
 Problem solved at a fraction of the price.

-Our first excursion was to Kestrel Lodge Campsite – Blog link to follow, Lake District.
+Our first excursion was to Kestrel Lodge Campsite Lake District.
 This would be part 2 of our Lake District trip.
 Part 1 was a stay at High Swinside Holiday cottages with our friends who had walked the West Highland Way and visited North Italy with us in previous years.
 We then said goodbye and headed to Kestrel Lodge Campsite, excited about trying out another new tent!

 Please feel free to read the above sidetrack blogs as we continue our journey from camping to campervan.

 Our next trip in 2017 was an interesting one.
-Just to complicate things, we decided to include a stopover at an Airbnb mansion in Leeds – Blog link to follow attended Lets Rock Music Festival – Blog link to follow and then headed to Little Meadow Campsite North Devon Blog link to follow
+Just to complicate things, we decided to include a stopover at an Airbnb mansion in Leeds as we were going to the Lets Rock Music Festival before heading to Little Meadow Campsite North Devon.

 We now had our two tents.
 A weekend tent giving us a relatively easy pitch-up and pack away, allowing us to change campsites with relative ease and a large, let’s stay for at least a week tent.
 We had our trailer which cut down on the packing and unpacking before and after each trip.
 We had a fridge, cooking equipment, comfy seating and remote-control lighting.
 What more did we need?
 Well, there was always that ongoing issue with our sleeping set-up.
 As the summer of 2017 progressed, we turned our attention to getting it sorted and finally before our last few trips of the year, we came up with a solution.